Troubleshooting Common Brazing Problems

-Luckily, troubleshooting solder starved joints is as easy as reheating the joint and applying more solder until you see that the joint is strong.
-Some other considerations include examining the solderability of the component, testing the quality of the PCB pads, soldering speed, and checking if the flux solids are good.
+Luckily, troubleshooting solder-starved joints is as easy as reheating the joint and applying more solder until you see that the joint is strong.
+Some other considerations include examining the solderability of the component, testing the quality of the PCB pads, and soldering speed, and checking if the flux solids are good.

 - Problem: Undesirable Solder Appearances